What's Here

 enabled=false | disable a dataset in Pozi |

-infoPanelCollapse=true | collapse info results panel for this dataset |
+infoPanelCollapse=true | collapse the info results panel for this dataset |

 promoteDetails=true | display all child attributes instead of a preview |